asuprem/EdnaML/readme.md

 # Contextual Invariants for Vehicle Re-identification

 This repo contains the code for '<name redacted temporarily>'.
 Our approach is able to significantly improve mAP compared to comtemporary works without relying on complex architectures.
-We believe using our approach as a baseline will help ind eveloping more accurate vehicle re-identification models.
+We believe using our approach as a baseline will help in developing more accurate vehicle re-identification models.

 # Requirements